nodejs/node/doc/api/errors.md

 <a id="ERR_ASYNC_TYPE"></a>
 ### ERR_ASYNC_TYPE

-The type of an asynchronous resource is invalid.
-Note that users are also able to define their own types when using the public embedder API.
+The type of an asynchronous resource was invalid.
+Note that users are also able to define their own types if using the public embedder API.

 <a id="ERR_BUFFER_OUT_OF_BOUNDS"></a>
 ### ERR_BUFFER_OUT_OF_BOUNDS